build-on-aws/building-apache-kafka-connectors/README.md

 ## ⬇️ Stopping the local environment

-Stop the containers using the following command:
+1. Stop the containers using Docker Compose.

 ```bash
 docker compose down